 It’s easy to get distracted on such a busy day, but the kitchen is the last place you need your attention to wander.
 Home cooking fires are most likely to happen on Thanksgiving, according to the National Fire Protection Association.

-To prevent kitchen accidents, don’t wear loose clothing, roll up your sleeves and stay close to cooking food.
+To prevent kitchen accidents, don’t wear loose clothing, roll up your sleeves and keep an eye on cooking food.
 You also want to make sure your smoke alarms are working properly in advance, keep a fire extinguisher handy and know how to use it, and always keep an eye on children and pets.

 Keep floors (and outdoor steps if it’s icy) from getting too slippery.
 Your homeowners policy should protect you if someone slips and falls in your home or on your property, but if you entertain often you may want to consider an umbrella policy.
 An umbrella policy can provide excess liability protection above your standard homeowners policy.